• Skip to primary navigation

 Biscoff flapjacks pin image.

-Golden buttery biscoff flapjacks will become your new favourite bake in no time at all, and best of all you only need 5 ingredients to make them!
+Golden buttery Biscoff flapjack will quickly become your new favourite bake, and the best part is you only need 5 ingredients!

-The creamy smooth cookie butter gives the flapjacks (oat bars) a wonderful sweetness, which coupled with the oats, creates a delicious energy boosting snack everyone will love!
+The creamy, smooth cookie butter spread adds a lovely sweetness, and when combined with oats, it creates a delicious, energy-boosting snack that everyone will love!

 Biscoff flapjacks cut into squares and drizzled with more biscoff spread.

-You can never have enough Biscoff in your life, and these super simple cookie butter oat bars are a great way of using that famous, rich, cinnamon-spiced spread!
+You can never have too much Biscoff in your life, and these super simple lotus flapjacks are the perfect way to enjoy that famous, rich, cinnamon-spiced spread!

 Jump to: